microsoft/Pyjion/README.md

 Designing a JIT API for CPython

 ## A note on development
-This is a side project at work for the project maintainers, and so progress can be sporadic.
+This was a side project at work for the project maintainers, but one of them has left the company.
 In spite of that we do accept contributions at any time and will attempt to respond to them promptly.

 ## FAQ